The Ultimate Charleston Travel Guide

 The Commons ($$)

-This store is tucked away in a courtyard so it’s easy to miss.
+The Commons is tucked away in a courtyard so it’s easy to miss.
 But you don’t want to miss this cute shop!
 They sell beautiful home goods that are all made in the USA.

 The Shops at Belmond Place ($$$$)